DanGiaime/IGME.220.01/Rules.md

 Play a round of _Rock, Paper, Scissors_.
 The winning player goes first.

+### Turn Actions

+On their turn, players may perform one action for each of their _unimpeded_ squads:

+* **Move** - Your squad attempts to move to an adjacent tile.
+If the tile has not been revealed yet, reveal the tile, then move the squad.
+If the squad may not move to the tile (i.e. Mech moving to a Mountain tile), the squad remains on the current tile, and may not perform another action.
+(See "Movement/Exploration")
+* **Attack** - If one of your opponent's squads is on an adjacent tile, you may enter into combat by attacking that tile.
+(See "Combat")
+* **Deimpede** - If your squad is in the _impeded_ state, they must perform the deimpede action before they may perform any other actions.
+* **Wait** - Do nothing this turn.

+On their turn, players may also play one Tile Bonus Card, unless stated otherwise.

+Once all of a player's squads have expended their actions, or chosen not to perform any actions, the turn is over.

 ### Tiles

 Tiles may only have one squad on them at any time.
 Some tiles have attack or defense  bonuses.
 Tiles may also impede or prevent movement for some units.